ESL Endorsement and Bilingual Teacher Endorsement

 Qualifications to begin Teaching

-- Meet all the requirements for the certification program that you were admitted to
+- Meet all the requirements for the licensure program that you were admitted to

 - There are no additional requirements for ESL candidates